 New Jersey Divorce Requirements

-In addition to claiming or proving the appropriate ground for divorce, a couple divorcing in New Jersey must also meet a residency requirement: at least one of the spouses must have been a resident of New Jersey for at least one year before filing for divorce in the state.
+In addition to claiming or proving the appropriate ground for divorce, at least one of the spouses must have been a resident of New Jersey for at least one year before filing for divorce in the state.